The NHS Commissioning Board (NHS CB), which is known as NHS England, was established on 1st October 2012 as an executive non-departmental public body.

 The NHS England Board consists of a Chair and eight non-executive directors and four voting executive directors.
 The Board is the senior decision-making structure in NHS England.
 It provides strategic leadership to the organisation and, in support of that, it:

-- sets the overall direction of NHS England, within the context of the NHS Mandate that is given to NHS England by DH;
+- sets the overall direction of NHS England, within the context of the NHS Mandate that is given to NHS England by DHSC;

 - approves the business plan, which is designed to support achievement of NHS England’s strategic objectives and monitors NHS England’s performance against it;